 Important information is also communicated to students via AAU's website: www.aauni.edu.
-The "For Current Students" section contains links to the NEO LMS e-learning portal, academic timetables, the Academic Calendar, and AAUNET together with many shortcuts to sections of the web that students may need.
-It can be accessed by clicking on "For Current Students" on the upper left menu on the home page of the website.
+The "Current Students" section contains links to the NEO LMS e-learning portal, academic timetables, the Academic Calendar, and AAUNET together with many shortcuts to sections of the web that students may need.